idelchi/go-gitignore/README.md

 Git-compatible `.gitignore` pattern matching for Go.

-Tested against [a large number of cases](./tests) validated with `git check-ignore` to ensure behavior matches Git exactly.
+Tested against [a large number of cases](./tests) and fuzzy testing validated with `git check-ignore` to ensure behavior matches Git exactly.

 ## Installation